11 Keys To Business Success: The Ultimate List of Tips for Running a Business

 But making big, lofty goals that end up changing every few years sets you up for disappointment.
 After a while, you lose confidence that you will be able to accomplish anything significant.

 Being honest about what we’re willing to do for success may be the most helpful way to determine what it means for you.
 You may discover that certain goals don’t matter to you as much as you thought.

-Building a business that will make an impact on the world is a fantastic goal, but would you do it for free?
+Building a business that will impact the world is a great goal, but would you do it for free?

 Profit is what separates a business from a charity.
 A business isn’t likely to keep the doors open unless they make money.
-Yet, people want the companies they buy from to stand for more than profit.
+Yet, people want the companies they buy from to care about more than making a profit.

-Making money is important.
+Making money is essential.
 But business success must be based on more than generating revenue.
-Why?

-First, because people can sense your motives, at least most of them can.
+First, because people can sense your motives, at least most can.
 They may not say it, but they will avoid you at all costs if they think you care more about their money than you do about them.

 Second, focusing only on money violates the Law of Sowing and Reaping.
-There is a reason so many successful businesses make it policy to give back to society.
-You really do get out of something what you put into it.
+There is a reason many successful businesses give some profit back to society.
+You reap what you sow.

 When you choose to give back, be sincere.
-Some businesses use charitable giving as a sales tactic.
+Unfortunately, some businesses use charitable giving as a sales tactic.
 But in the end, people will see through it.

-There is nothing wrong with wanting to make a lot of money.
-Nor should you feel guilty about trying.
-But when it’s your only priority, life has a way of reminding you that business success is about more than money.
+There is nothing wrong with wanting to make a lot of money, nor should you feel guilty about trying.
+But when it’s your only priority, life has a way of reminding you that there are more important things than finances.